 The need to incorporate meaning into nature requires a conceptual overhaul in science.
 Unlike modern science which treats meaning as an epiphenomenon of matter, the new view would require matter to be treated as an epiphenomenon of meanings.
 Meanings can exist independent of matter, but matter cannot exist independent of meaning.
 To create material objects, some meaning must exist prior.

-I write about two themes: (1) the problems of indeterminism, incompleteness, uncertainty and inconsistency in science (mathematics, physics, computing, linguistics and biology) and their relation to meaning, and (2) the manner in which meaning and matter are integrated in Vedic philosophy entailing a different view of matter.
+I write about two themes: (1) the problems of indeterminism, incompleteness, uncertainty, and inconsistency in science (mathematics, physics, computing, linguistics, and biology) and their relation to meaning, and (2) the manner in which meaning and matter are integrated within Vedic philosophy entailing a different view of matter.